Part 3: Access Reports and Graphs

 1. Click Save as text () in the reports toolbar.

-2. Ensure your scenario folder (AccessReportsGraphs) appears in the Save In: field of the Save Report dialog box.
+2. Ensure you are saving to your scenario folder (AccessReportsGraphs) when the Save Report dialog box opens.

-3. Enter Castle Rock to CubesatXIV in the File name: field.
+3. Enter Castle Rock to OneWeb 0706 in the File name field.

 4. Click Save.

-3. Double-click on the text document named Castle Rock to CubesatXIV.
+3. Double-click on the text document named Castle Rock to OneWeb 0706.txt.

 5. Close the text document once you are done.